-November in South Texas is perfect for spending time outdoors with small gatherings of family & friends.
+November in South Texas is all about spending time outdoors and gathering with family & friends.
 Cool weather, crisp evenings, outdoor fires & a beautiful garden… a welcome invitation.
-Here’s our tips to help.
+Here are our tips to help.

 Check out our November Garden Guide for more tips and remember that trees, shrubs, and perennials can be planted 12 months out of the year!
 The only difference is the amount of water they need depending on temperatures and wind!

 Here’s our list of Fall/Winter flowers – tons of choices for outdoor color to redo pots & inground plantings.
 Flowers take a little time to grow and bloom.
-Plant early this month so they can look ravishing for the holidays!
+Plant early this month so they can be WOW for the holidays!
 Once they’re all planted, give them a good meal of organic Plant Tone or Hasta Gro.

 Now is the best time to plant cold-hardy shrubs and trees.
 They grow & develop a good root system for better success next Spring and Summer.
 They will need water & care, just not as much as during warmer seasons.
 Always fertilize when you plant and follow our watering instructions.

-Add flavor & flare to your special meals with fresh herbs from your garden.
-Sage, Thyme, Rosemary, Cilantro, Fennel, Dill, & Parsley are just a few that thrive in our Fall & Winter months.
+Cooking without herbs would be such a waste of thyme!
+Sage, Rosemary, Cilantro, Parsley, Fennel, Dill, (and Thyme) are just a few herbs that thrive in our Fall & Winter months.
 Limited space?
 A sunny spot, container & a few favorite herbs is all you need.
 We can even pot them up for you.